 * Deal due to expire in March 2018

-VIENNA, Sept 22 (Reuters) - Output cuts by OPEC and other oil producers are clearing a supply glut that has depressed crude prices for three years, ministers said on Friday, suggesting they could extend cooperation well into 2018.
+VIENNA, Sept 22 (Reuters) - Output cuts by OPEC and other oil producers are clearing a supply glut that has weighed on crude prices for three years, ministers said at a meeting on Friday to review the pact that expires in March 2018.

 Ministers on a panel monitoring the pact, comprising Kuwait, Venezuela and Algeria, plus non-OPEC Russia and Oman, were meeting in Vienna after oil prices gained more than 15 percent in the past three months to trade above $56 a barrel.